UEFA Euro 1980 knockout stage: Format

-For the third place play-off, if the scores remained level after the end of the regular 90 minutes, the match would go stright to a penalty shoot-out (at least five penalties each, and more if necessary).
+For the third place play-off, if the scores remained level after the end of the regular 90 minutes, the match would go straight to a penalty shoot-out (at least five penalties each, and more if necessary).
 If the final was undecided by the end of the regular 90 minutes, thirty minutes of extra time (two 15-minute halves) would be played.
 If scores were still level after 30 minutes of extra time, there would be a penalty shoot-out (at least five penalties each, and more if necessary) to determine the champion.

 Qualified teams

 The top two placed teams from each of the two groups qualified for the knockout stage.